Xuzhou Jiangsu, China Travel Guide

 Very few specific resources for Xuzhou targeting international visitors with disabilities exist.

 Always carry your passport for identification.
 Download essential apps (WeChat, Alipay, DiDi, Pleco) and a reliable VPN before your arrival.
-Write down your hotel address and destinations in Chinese characters.
+Write down your hotel address and spots in Chinese characters.